Globally, approximately 50 million people have dementia, and there are nearly 10 million new cases every year.

 Huntingdon’s disease

-Huntington’s disease (HD) is an autosomal-dominant inherited, progressive neurodegenerative disorder characterised by a distinct phenotype, including chorea and dystonia, incoordination, cognitive decline and behavioural difficulties.
+Huntington’s disease (HD) is an autosomal dominant, progressive neurodegenerative disorder marked by a characteristic combination of chorea, dystonia, incoordination, cognitive decline, and behavioural disturbances.

-The disease is associated with increases in the length of a cysteine-adenosine-guanine (CAG) triplet repeat present in a gene called ‘huntingtin’ (HTT) located on chromosome 4p16.3.
-Expression of this gene results in multiple cellular changes including cell loss with the basal ganglia and cerebral cortex.
+It is caused by an expanded cysteine-adenosine-guanine (CAG) triplet repeat within the huntingtin (HTT) gene located on chromosome 4p16.3.
+Expression of the mutated gene leads to widespread cellular changes, particularly cell loss in the basal ganglia and cerebral cortex.

-Early signs of HD include personality changes, self-neglect, apathy with clumsiness, fidgeting with fleeting facial grimaces.
-Behavioural problems can occur and may lead to family conflict, marital breakdown and job loss before a formal diagnosis has been made.
+Early signs include personality shifts, self-neglect, apathy, clumsiness, fidgeting, and fleeting facial grimaces.
+Behavioural problems are common and may lead to family conflict, marital breakdown, or job loss even before a formal diagnosis is made.

 Pseudodementia